Skip to main content

 The CPU: Intel Core Ultra Series 3 ("Panther Lake")

-The XPS 14 ships with the Core Ultra X7 358H, Intel's first "Panther Lake" chip built on a 3nm process.
+The XPS 14 ships with the Core Ultra X7 358H, a "Panther Lake" chip whose compute tile is the first built on the Intel 18A process node (Intel's 2nm-class node).
 It features:

-- 16 cores total: 8 Performance cores + 8 Efficiency cores
+• 16 cores total: 4 Performance cores + 8 Efficiency cores + 4 Low-Power Efficiency cores

-- 50 TOPS NPU: For AI workloads (Windows Studio Effects, background blur, local AI models) - slightly higher than M5's 48 TOPS
+• 50 TOPS NPU: For AI workloads (Windows Studio Effects, background blur, local AI models).
+Apple doesn't publish a TOPS figure for the M5's 16-core Neural Engine, so direct NPU comparisons are approximate

 In multi-threaded workloads (video exports, code compilation), the X7 358H performs competitively with the M5.
 Expect Cinebench R24 Multi-core scores around 1,100-1,200 points for the Ultra X7 vs 1,200-1,300 points for the M5.
 Single-core performance still favors Apple (130-135 vs 115-120), but the gap has narrowed significantly compared to previous Intel generations.